-(b) Cash and cash equivalents
+(b) Cash, cash equivalents and restricted cash

 The Agency's investment policies are governed by State statutes.
 The Agency's funds must be deposited in FDIC insured commercial banks or trust companies located within the State.
 The Agency is authorized to use demand accounts and certificates of deposit.
 Permissible investments include obligations of the U.S. Treasury and obligations of New York State or its localities.